TheRManVT/w-AI-fu_v2.R/README.md

 4. Reboot your PC, just in case
 5. Install w-AI-fu through INSTALL.BAT
 6. Wait till it's completed
+7. Copy the "novelai_api"-folder into "venv\Lib\site-packages" (if you want to use NovelAI's model Kayra)
-7. Run it through the created shortcut
+8. Run it through the created shortcut

 ## Knwon issuses
 - You get a JavaScript error when starting w-AI-fu
   - **SHOULD** be fixed in this version
 - You get stuck on "Creating Electron window" after restarting
   - Run venv-Delete.bat, which deletes the venv-folder inside source/app/vectordb
+- I want to use NovelAI but they changed their API endpoint
+  - Just copy the novelai_api-folder from the base (backup the original though, just in case)

 -----